 Mosel Riesling: Germany's Most Misunderstood Great Wine

 Most Americans we meet still associate German Riesling with the cheap, faintly sweet supermarket bottles of the 1980s.
-We understand why.
 Blue Nun did its damage.
-But the modern Mosel is a serious place producing some of the most precise and ageworthy white wines made anywhere, and it deserves better than that reputation.
+The modern Mosel is a serious place producing some of the most precise and ageworthy white wines in the world, and it deserves better than that reputation.

 Why the Mosel Is Different